Could your own garden shed use a little lift? Try this easy DIY vertical sign complete with a rusty rake to decorate your own outdoor shed!

 The overall sign measures: 15″ wide x 51″ tall

 2. Position the Garden Shed stencil with an old rake on the sign where desired, then tape the stencil into place using masking tape.

-Because I desired to leave the vintage rusty bike beside the shed, I decided to team it up with a rusty rake I had on hand.
+Because I desired to leave the vintage rusty bike beside the shed, I decided to team it up with a rusty rake hardware piece I had on hand.
 Not only was it the right tone, it was also perfectly garden-themed too!